adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## Summary

-SPAs are meant to provide a better experience.
-Not only are SPAs harder to design and build, they result in subpar experiences for users.
+SPAs are harder to design, harder to build, and they typically result in subpar experiences for users.

+[Twitter](https://blog.twitter.com/2012/improving-performance-on-twittercom), [Lifehacker](http://isolani.co.uk/blog/javascript/BreakingTheWebWithHashBangs) and more recently [Delicious](http://blog.delicious.com/2016/01/delicious-changes/) have experienced many of these issues and have reverted to more traditional archictures with excellent results.

 Javascript is never going to beat the browser at what it does best&mdash;*browsing*.
-You can still have enhanced experiences without cramming an entire site into one document.
+We can still give users rich and enhanced experiences without cramming an entire site into one document.

-Sites such as [Twitter](https://blog.twitter.com/2012/improving-performance-on-twittercom), [Lifehacker](http://isolani.co.uk/blog/javascript/BreakingTheWebWithHashBangs) and more recently [Delicious](http://blog.delicious.com/2016/01/delicious-changes/) have experienced many of these issues and have since reverted to more traditional archictures with positive results.

-Solve real problems.
-Let the browser handle the browsing.
+We should let the browser manage browser, and spend our time solving *real* user problems.